What is peer-to-peer (P2P) lending?

 How does peer-to-peer lending work?

-The applicant can review offers from you and other lenders and accept one or more, depending on how the applicant wishes to take their loans.
-The platform you choose handles the transactions.
+The applicant can review offers from you and other lenders and accept one or more, depending on how they wish to take their loans.
+The platform you choose handles the transactions on your behalf.

-What are the risks and opportunities of peer-to-peer investing?
+What are the risks and opportunities of peer-to-peer lending?